AtlasOfLivingAustralia/koel/README.md

 -   `"common_name"` is the common name of the species e.g. `"Long-Tailed Koel"`.
 This field may be left blank.

 It is possible to exclude alerts for certain species from a genus, or subspecies from a species; this may be practical where users do not require alerts for taxa that are known to be native or established in an area.
-In this instance, each taxon to be excluded should br provided in a separate row, prefixed with an exclamation point (!) in `provided_name`.
-For example, to receive alerts for all *Trichoglossus* except the rainbow lorikeet (*Trichoglossus haematodus*):
+In this instance, each taxon to be excluded should be provided in a separate row, prefixed with an exclamation point (!) in `provided_name`.
+For example, to receive alerts for all *Trichoglossus* except the Rainbow Lorikeet (*Trichoglossus haematodus*):

 ``` r
  correct_name               provided_name               synonyms common_name